• Skip to primary navigation

 I love this gazpacho for many reasons, but mostly because it doesn't require ANY cooking.

-This gazpacho has a refreshing cucumber base, avocado for creaminess, vegan sour cream for a bit of tang and plenty of fresh herbs from our garden.
+This gazpacho has a refreshing cucumber base, avocado for creaminess, sour cream (or yogurt) for a bit of tang and plenty of fresh herbs from our garden.
 It's so simple and yet so perfectly balanced!

 This cucumber avocado gazpacho would make for a lovely summer appetizer or side dish.
 Serve with some crusty olive oil grilled bread for dipping!